ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 # Kubelet

-In this part of tutorial we will configure (it is better to say that we will partially configure) kubelet on our server.
+In this part of the tutorial, we will configure (it is better to say that we will partially configure) kubelet on our server.

-But before we will configure kubelet, lets talk a bit about it.
+But before we will configure kubelet, let's talk a bit about it.

 As mentioned in the official kubernetes documentation:
 > An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.